spec-tacles/website/docs/introduction.md

 1. Gateway
 2. Proxy
-3. RabbitMQ
+3. Message broker
 4. Command handler

 The Spectacles organization provides the gateway and proxy services.
-RabbitMQ is developed independently.
-You are responsible for writing your own command handler (that's why you're here, afterall).
+You are responsible for writing your own command handler (that's why you're here, after all).

 Each of these services is fully stateless and can be easily scaled up or down across machines.